netxms/netxms-doc/user/management-console.rst

 .. figure:: _images/dashboard.png

-   Dashboard showing traffic information from core router, as well as CPU usage from vital nodes
+   Dashboard showing traffic information from core router.

 Dashboards are defined by administrator and allow to combine any available visualization components with data from multiple sources in order to create